CartoDB/carto-vl/docs/guides/02-using-sources.md

 This guide assumes that you have previously gone through the [Getting Started Guide](/developers/carto-vl/guides/getting-started), so you already know how to make a simple map.

-After practicing this guide, you will create this CARTO VL map!
+After practicing with this guide, you will be able to create this CARTO VL map:

 <div class="example-map">
     <iframe